 The Raman peak intensity ratio of these two bands, ID/IG, is therefore used to measure the degree of disorder of these materials.
 The ID/IG ratio is crucial to examine the uniformity of a sample as well as provide data on its disorder and any structural aberrations.
 For additional structural information the 2D-band that appears around 2700 cm-1 depending on the laser excitation wavelength is related to the number of graphene layers.
 There is also a linear increase in G band intensity as the number of graphene layers increases, which is typically seen in spectra collected with 532 nm laser excitation.

 The Importance of Carbon Quality Control

-Raman spectroscopy is ideal, but it can produce a huge amount of data and this needs to be rationalised for efficient quality control.
-Structural analysis of graphene materials can be accomplished by using parameterised principal component analysis (PCA) to handle the large data sets.
+Raman spectroscopy is ideal, but it can produce a huge amount of data and this needs to be rationalized for efficient quality control.
+Structural analysis of graphene materials can be accomplished by using parameterized principal component analysis (PCA) to handle the large data sets.
 Raman spectroscopy can be used for structural and functional characterization of sp2‐bonded carbon materials but is effectively automated for large-scale industrial applications for ease of use.
-PCA provides a methodology for large‐scale analysis and characterisation of a wide variety of sp2 carbon materials looking at, for example, point defects, number of layers and functionalisation as required.
+PCA provides a methodology for large‐scale analysis and characterization of a wide variety of sp2 carbon materials looking at, for example, point defects, number of layers and functionalization as required.
 This could effectively be a Raman spectroscopy expert system to monitor production and keep the product in specification.
 However, as with many analytical methods, the degree of autonomy can be varied according to the requirements of research or manufacture.